ibm-cloud-docs/pattern-pvs-aix-resiliency/compute-design.md

 # Compute design
 {: #compute-design}

-IBM Power Virtual Server provides infrastrucutre by using the latest Virtual Servers in the form of Logical Partitions (LPARS).
+{{site.data.keyword.powerSysFull}} provides infrastrucutre by using the latest Virtual Servers in the form of Logical Partitions (LPARS).
 An LPAR (Logical Partition) is a way of subdividing a computer’s resources, including memory, storage, and processors, into smaller logical units.
 These LPARS are available and offered in different vcpu and ram ombinations that are defined by the user to meet use case requirements.

 The requirements for the resiliency for {{site.data.keyword.powerSysFull}} AIX workloads pattern focus on: